Home :::

 Ben Warden leading

-The Committee has booked the spectacular "Snowy Mountain Holidays" B&B accommodation package on the Murray River at Towong, 11 km out of Corryong.
-For more information on Snowy Mountain Holidays, visit:
+The Committee has booked the spectacular "Snowy Mountains Holidays" B&B accommodation package on the Murray River at Towong, 11 km out of Corryong.

 Typically we make a four day weekend out of the Tuesday public holiday to take advantage of the great location and the time and distance required to get there.
 The plan would be to ride up Saturday, ride around the hills Sunday and Monday and return to Melbourne on Tuesday.
 This means three night's accommodation.
 You'll need to take annual leave for the Monday, so book your leave day now.